zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 Authentication is performed in the following ways:
 * The client calls the API ML Gateway login endpoint with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
 * The public part of the provided client certificate is checked against SAF, and SAF subsequently returns a user ID that owns this certificate.
-ZSS is providing this API for the Mediation Layer.
+ZSS  provides this API for the Mediation Layer.
 * The Gateway performs the login of the mapped user and returns a valid JWT token.

 **Prerequisities:**
 * Ensure that you have an external Certificate Authority and signed client certificates, or generate these certificates in SAF.
-* Import the client certificates to SAF, or add them to a user profile (for example `RACDCERT ADD` or `RACDCERT GENCERT`.
+* Import the client certificates to SAF, or add them to a user profile.
+(Examples: `RACDCERT ADD` or `RACDCERT GENCERT`).
 For more information, see your security system documentation.
 * Import the external CA to the truststore of the API Mediation Layer.
 * [Configure Gateway for client certificate authentication](../../user-guide/api-mediation/api-gateway-configuration.md#gateway-client-certificate-authentication).
 * To upgrade from Zowe 1.18 or lower, see the [additional security rights that need to be granted](../../user-guide/configure-zos-system.md#configure-main-Zowe-server-use-identity-mapping).

 ##### JWT Token

-When the client authenticates with the API ML, the client receives in exchange the JWT token.
+When the client authenticates with the API ML, the client receives the JWT token in exchange.
 This token can be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within the API ML for authentication.